 Under North Dakota law – Century Code Section 32-21-01, specifically – a wrongful death is any death that occurs due to a third party’s “wrongful act, neglect, or default.”
 Essentially, if the deceased person would have had legal grounds to file a personal injury claim for an incident, accident, or attack had they not passed away, then a wrongful death claim can be filed on the same grounds.

-What Family Members Can File a Wrongful Death Claim?
+Who Can File a Wrongful Death Claim in North Dakota?